Glatzli/model_comparison_codes/README.md

 - maybe us pickle for make read in faster? binary data formats.
 But it works for now.
 - create one file "general_calculations"? for slope angles and future stuff?
 - maybe overthink read in function setup again (to have enough functions with 1 task...)
-- Tests! zmd Tests für die Einleseroutinen (maybe use chatgpt if read in routines are nearly finished?)...

 erledigt:
 - Einleseroutinen viel um/neugeschrieben